Trade major global indices including the Wall Street, the Germany 40 and the US SP 500 – plus exclusive thematic indices like the AI index.

 Trade the headline markets watched around the world – including the US SP 500, Germany 40 and Wall Street.

-Discover themed indices, each based on a basket of equities – including green stocks, remote economy companies and FAANGs.
+Discover themed indices, each based on a basket of equities – including AI shares, green stocks, remote economy companies and FAANGs.

 Latest index news

 Our performance in numbers

 *StoneX retail trading live and demo account holders globally since Q4 2020.

 Indices trading with City Index

 Mobile trading app